OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 Common Object Properties
 ========================

+Many of the ``json`` and ``xml`` documents in the archive represent *objects* or collections of *objects*.
+The objects have a set of common properties useful for identifying the type of object, as well as other metadata about the object.
+Common properties include:

-Class - A type identifier for the object
+``Class`` - A type identifier for the object

-MimeType - An RFC-6838 MIME type identifying the type of object
+``MimeType`` - An RFC-6838 MIME type identifying the type of object

-Creator - The creator of the object identified by their unique Username.
+``Creator`` - The creator of the object identified by their unique Username.

-CreatedTime - The time the object was created, represented as the time in seconds since the epoch (a floating point number)
+``CreatedTime`` - The time the object was created, represented as the time in seconds since the epoch (a floating point number)

-Last Modified - The most recent modification time of the object, represented as the time in seconds since the epoch (a floating point number)
+``Last Modified`` - The most recent modification time of the object, represented as the time in seconds since the epoch (a floating point number)

-NTIID - A global, unique identifier for the object
+``NTIID`` - A global, unique identifier for the object

-OID - An internal, unique identifier for the object
+``OID`` - An internal, unique identifier for the object

 Publication
 -----------